-European sites in Ireland that form part of the Natura 2000 network of protected sites comprise Special Area Conservation (SAC) sites designated due to their significant ecological importance for habitats and species protected under Annex I and Annex II respectively of the Habitats Directive, and Special Protection Areas (SPA) sites designated for the protection of populations and habitats of bird species protected under the EU Birds Directive (Council Directive 2009/409/EEC).
+European sites in Ireland that form part of the Natura 2000 network of protected sites comprise Special Area of Conservation (SAC) sites designated due to their significant ecological importance for habitats and species protected under Annex I and Annex II respectively of the Habitats Directive, and Special Protection Areas (SPA) sites designated for the protection of populations and habitats of bird species protected under the EU Birds Directive (Council Directive 2009/409/EEC).
 The sites are formally designated by the relevant minister under a statutory instrument.
-Candidate SAC and candidate SPA sites (i.e., cSAC or cSPA) have the same level of protection as fully designated sites under Irish Law1.
+Candidate SAC and candidate SPA sites (i.e., cSAC or cSPA) have the same level of protection as fully designated sites under Irish Law.
 The specific named habitats and/or (non-bird) species for which an SAC or SPA are selected are called the 'Qualifying Interests' (QIs), of the site.
 The specific named bird species for which a SPA is selected is called the 'Special Conservation Interests' (SCIs).
 QIs and SCIs are collectively referred to as conservation features (OPR, 2021).

 The Habitats Directive requirements are divided in two group chapters.
 The first includes the Articles 3 to 11, designated as 'Conservation of natural habitats and habitats of species'.
 The second group includes the Articles 12 to 16, designated as 'Protection of Species', which focus on establishing a system of strict protection for the animal species listed under Annex IV(a) of the Habitats Directive.
-Article 12 of the Habitats Directive, under Regulation 51 of the 2011 Birds and Natural Habitats Regulations states:

-1 Candidate sites are those that have been submitted to the European Commission, but not yet formally adopted under Ministerial Statutory Instrument (S.I.).
+&lt;sup>1 Candidate sites are those that have been submitted to the European Commission, but not yet formally adopted under Ministerial Statutory Instrument (S.I.).
 Legal protection, and therefore, the requirement for AA, arises from the date that the Minister gives notice of his/her intention to designate the site.